eclipse-ee4j/cargotracker/README.md

 The simplest steps are the following (no IDE required):

 * Get the project source code.
-* Ensure you are running Java SE 11 or Java SE 17.
+* Ensure you are running Java SE 17+.
 * Make sure JAVA_HOME is set.
 * As long as you have Maven set up properly, navigate to the project source root and type:
 ```